delta6626/365-days-of-code/notes/promiseNotes.md

 When you soft-delete each note with `updateDoc(...)`, you're starting **a bunch of delete requests at once** — but they're *asynchronous* (they don’t finish instantly).

 `Promise.all([...])` waits for **all of them** to finish.
+Promise.all() is used to wait for multiple promises to resolve.
+It takes an iterable (like an array) of promises and returns a single promise that resolves when all of the input promises have resolved.

 ### 🎨 Visual: